 - 2. Projected Business Activities (Question 17 and Exhibit A).
-The Applicant clearly demonstrated its capacity and strategy for deploying QLICIs.
+The Applicant clearly demonstrated its ability to deploy QLICIs commensurate with the allocation request.
 If the Applicant proposed to fund a single or discrete number of projects, the Applicant demonstrated that it was highly likely that its proposed projects were feasible based on the ability to secure financing, that they would close as planned, that the risks to timely closing were limited and clearly identified, and that a superior risk mitigation plan was presented.
-If the Applicant proposed to fund a general pipeline in Question 17, the Applicant identified the total number of businesses or CDEs and total dollar amount of NMTC financing/investment to be provided, indicated what portion of the Applicant's pipeline falls into different businesses and activity types, and the extent to which the Applicant intends to invest dividends or interest earned and timeline for doing so.
-Based upon the details it provided for its pipeline projects in Question 17 and Table A5 (e.g. total QEI and QLICI to be provided by the Applicant, underwriting status, and planned uses of financing), and the credibility and reliability of its projections, the Applicant demonstrated it is likely to be able to begin making NMTC investments in a timely manner.
+If the Applicant proposed to fund a general pipeline in Question 17, the Applicant identified the total number of businesses or CDEs and total dollar amount of NMTC financing/investment to be provided, indicated what portion of the Applicant's pipeline falls into different businesses types ((e.g. community facilities, retail, industrial, etc.) and activity types (e.g. loans to QALICBs, investments in CDEs, loan purchases from CDEs, etc).
+Based upon the details it provided for its pipeline projects in Question 17 and Table A5 (e.g. identified businesses, total QEI and QLICI to be provided, planned uses of financing, and projected closing date), and the credibility and reliability of its projections, the Applicant demonstrated it is likely to be able to begin making NMTC investments in a timely manner.
 The Applicant's strategy for identifying borrowers, investees, and other customers in LICs is highly likely to result in the types of NMTC investments described in its general pipeline. - 3.
 Prior Performance (Questions 19-20, and Exhibit B).
 The Applicant demonstrated an excellent track record of directly providing, during each of the past five years, products and services similar to those it intends to deploy with the QEI proceeds.
 An Applicant with a relatively limited track-record of QLICI-type activities could also score highly if it had a very strong five year (or longer) track record of non-QLICI like investments that were clearly relevant to its business strategy.
 Activities in which the Applicant had placed its own capital at risk were given greater weight over ancillary activities, such as loan packaging or facilitating transactions. - 4.
 Prior Performance and Projected Business Activity (Questions 13, 17, 19, 20, and Exhibits A and B).
-The Applicant's track record included similar financing activities, including business/project types similar to all of the proposed financing activities.
-The Applicant demonstrated that its most recent 5-year direct financing track record was 90 percent or more of its projected NMTC deployment in Exhibit A. - 5.
+The Applicant's track record included providing loans or investments to similar business types.
+The Applicant demonstrated that its most recent 5-year direct financing track record was 90% or more of its projected NMTC deployment in Exhibit A.

 Notable Relationships (Question 23).
-The Applicant either: (i) did not report any notable relationships where the Applicant, its Affiliates or personnel would receive financial benefits from QALICBs financed with the Applicant's QLICIs; or (ii) the Applicant did report that notable relationships will exist with the QALICBs it finances (e.g., as an owner, project developer or lessee of a commercial property), and the Applicant demonstrated that these relationships would provide clear benefits and result in significant added value (e.g. cost savings, lower lease rates or fees) for unaffiliated end-users (e.g., QALICBs, tenant businesses, or residents) in Low Income Communities (LICs).
+If the applicant described instances where the Applicant, Affiliates, personnel, governing board or advisory board will receive financial benefits from the QALICBs financed, the Applicant demonstrated that these relationships would provide clear benefits (e.g. cost savings, lower lease rates or fees) for unaffiliated end-users (e.g., QALICBs, tenant businesses, or residents) in Low Income Communities (LICs).